Inez Peaslee with her students in front of the Puddle Dock School, ca. 1909

 Doreen Conboy

 Doreen Conboy began her own business of restoration paintwork in 1984 and worked on National Register buildings and Historic New England properties throughout northern New England.
-As former caretaker of the Alna Meetinghouse and Village School at Puddle Dock, and current caretaker of Center School, she has applied her own skills, advocated and personally fundraised for all three buildings.
-Since 2010 she has worked with various select boards in securing grants and as liaison between the town and the many contractors involved in maintaining the buildings.
-Longtime chair of the Committee for Alna History, she now serves as Alna’s archivist/historian having researched, written, lectured and created documentary films on many aspects of Alna and regional history.
+As longtime caretaker of the Alna Meetinghouse, the Village School at Puddle Dock, and the Center School, she has applied her own skills, advocated, and personally fundraised for all three buildings, including leading the reconstruction of the Center School's cupola, bell, and weathervane, completed in 2023.
+Since 2010 she has worked with various Select Boards in securing grants and as liaison between the town and the many contractors involved in maintaining the buildings.
+Longtime chair of the Committee for Alna History, she now serves as Alna's archivist and historian, having researched, written, lectured, and created documentary films on many aspects of Alna and regional history.